Subsidence and your home insurance.

 • a landslipa landslip

-A heave is when the ground beneath your house moves upwards.
+Heave - when the ground beneath your house moves upwards due to the soil expanding.

-A landslip - or landslide - is when the ground beneath your house slips down a slope, and your house slides with it.
+Landslip or landslide - when the ground beneath your house slips down a slope, and your house slides with it.

 For full details of our Buildings cover, please see the policy documents.